-Crassula ovata also known as Jade Plant is a succulent often used as a houseplant.
+Crassula ovata, commonly known as Jade Plant, is a succulent often used as a houseplant.
 This well-behaved plant blends into the landscape in USDA hardiness zones 9 through 11, where it thrives on neglect.
 Few pests or diseases affect Jade Plant, but when white powdery mold appears on its leaves, it is often the result of environmental problems.
-If you have white mold on your Jade Plant, you’re more likely dealing with powdery mildew.
+If you have white mold on your Jade Plant, you are more likely dealing with powdery mildew.
 True to their easy-care nature, though, Jade Plants bounce back from powdery mildew once it is properly treated.

 Powdery mildew begins as a white powdery coating on the plant's leaf surfaces, but soon spreads, penetrating plant tissues and sending out spores.
 Emerging vegetation may be dwarfed or distorted and covered in white mildew.
 Jade Plants also develop corky brown lesions where powdery mildew is taking hold.
 If not addressed, this mildew will spread farther, resulting in leaf drop and the eventual death of the Jade Plant.

 Several chemicals are available for chronically infested plants or those that are victims of environmental conditions beyond the control of the gardener.
 Test a safer pesticide such as horticultural or neem oil on a small spot on your Jade Plant before spraying the entire plant thoroughly.
 If an outside Jade Plant yellows or shows signs of sunburn, utilize a sunshade until signs of powdery mildew are gone to prevent serious damage.
-Never apply horticultural oils when temperatures are above 90 degrees Fahrenheit (32 degrees Celsius).
+Never apply horticultural oils when temperatures are above 90 °F (32 °C).

 Subscribe to Receive News and Updates from World of Succulents: